cyberark/conjur/docs/tutorials/integrations/nginx.md

 Here's the outline of the tutorial flow.
 Read through the file to see what it does to accomplish each step.

-* Pull required containers from Docker Hub
+* Pull required container images from Docker Hub
 * Remove containers, certs and keys created in earlier tutorial runs (if any)
 * Create a self-signed certificate and key for TLS
 * Generate a data key for Conjur encryption of data at rest